L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

 Hair Relaxer Lawsuit Update 2023

-In February, according to the Judicial Panel on Multidistrict Litigation, nearly 60 complaints alleging that hair relaxer products sold by L’Oreal USA Inc. and other businesses cause cancer and other health issues will be combined in federal court in Chicago.
+In February, according to the Judicial Panel on Multidistrict Litigation, nearly 60 complaints alleging that hair relaxer products sold by L’Oreal USA Inc. and other companies cause cancer and other health issues will be combined in federal court in Chicago.

 What Are the Risks of Using Chemical Hair Straightening Products?